Gregory Spatz: Career

 During his 20s and 30s, Spatz supported himself financially by playing music and touring.
 He plays the violin with John Reischman and The Jaybirds and bouzouki with Mighty Squirrel, an eclectic, acoustic quartet.
 After completing his MA from the University of New Hampshire in 1990, he taught in the Upward Bound program for some time and also edited a few manuscripts.
 During that time, he also started writing short stories, some of which were later included in Wonderful Tricks.

 Spatz is a director of the MFA program at the Inland Northwest Center for Writers at Eastern Washington University.
-He teaches regularly at the Squaw Valley Community of Writers.
+He teaches regularly at the Olympic Valley Community of Writers.

 He has published three novels, two short story collections and many short stories.
 His stories have been published in the New England Review, Glimmer Train Stories, Epoch, The Kenyon Review, Santa Monica Review, and The New Yorker.
 He also writes about folk, bluegrass and acoustic music.
 In 2003, he won the Washington State Book Award for Wonderful Tricks.
 He is a finalist for the 2014 Washington State Book Award in the fiction category for Half as Happy.